duke-aihealth-ds-fellowship/pytorch-template/README.md

 ## Installation

-Fork and clone the repo from the web or command line:
+Fork or clone the repo from the web or command line:

 ```bash
 gh repo fork https://github.com/duke-aihealth-ds-fellowship/pytorch-template.git --clone
 ```

-You will need to have the GitHub CLI installed to use the `gh`.
+You will need to have the GitHub CLI installed to use `gh`.
 After forking the repo, give the package a new name (currently set to "template" in this repo) by modifying the `name` variable in `pyproject.toml` and in the package directory name `src/template`.
 For example, if you wanted to changed the name to `mypackage`, the package directory would become `src/mypackage`.
 Next, install the package with:

 ```bash
 pip install -e path/to/repo
 ```

+The argument argument `-e` stands for 'editable' mode.
+This setting makes it so that changes made to the package are reflected in the code behavior in real-time so that you don't have to keep reinstalling the package when you modify it.

-Now you can easily import modules, functions, and classes from your package with.
+Now you can easily import modules, functions, and classes from your package.
 For example:

 ```python
 from mypackage.model import MyModel